-Three old roads depart from the end of FR 4663B.
+Two old roads depart from the end of FR 4663B.
 One cuts sharply to the right and ascends.
 This is the access for Upper Dill Falls.
-One that is overgrown in briars continues straight.
-For Dill Falls, you want the one that goes to the right between these two.
-It descends to a crossing of Tanasee Creek a short distance below the falls.
+The other one is close to the left of the ascending road, but it descends.
+That’s the one for Dill Falls.
+It heads down to a crossing of Tanasee Creek a short distance below the falls.
 Trees and rhododendron have been cleared from the stream banks, so there is now an open view of the falls from the trail crossing.

 Dill Falls is scenic and easy to reach, making it a good choice for waterfall enthusiasts.
 For people traveling the Blue Ridge Parkway, it is a great side trip, especially when combined with a visit to nearby Courthouse Falls.
 You can view both waterfalls by taking a two-hour detour from the parkway.
 If you’re a hard-core waterfaller, you’ll want to add Upper Dill Falls and Cody Falls to the journey.
 You can easily visit all four falls during a half-day outing.

 According to Lynn Hotaling of the Sylva Herald, Dill Falls is named for Ed Dills, a local resident.
 Hotaling postulates that the s was omitted on the USGS topo map in order to distinguish the waterfall from Dills Falls in the town of Sylva.
 I’ve observed that the U.S. Board on Geographic Names, which has ultimate authority on determining official place names, has not always minded its p’s and q’s—or its s’s.